The Incredible Hulk (2008 video game): Development and release

 The music was composed by Mark Griskey, who composed the music for the Iron Man video game as well as the trailer for the 2003 Hulk film.
 The score was recorded in the Seattle-based Studio X and performed by a 65-piece orchestra, and includes electric guitars and electronic elements.
 Griskey described his score for The Incredible Hulk as "more primal in nature and a lot darker than the music from Iron Mans somewhat heroic score".
 Griskey's work for the Hulk trailer proved useful in the creation of the game's main theme; Griskey initially took a more straightforward orchestral approach, but Edge of Reality felt that the theme lacked weight.
 When Edge of Reality voiced their approval of the trailer score's direction, Griskey incorporated some of its elements, such as a prominent half-time drum groove, and added an electric guitar performed by Joe Mina.
 Griskey collaborated with producer Lupo Groinig to create a remix of the theme for the end credits.
 The game contains approximately 45 minutes of music.
 Additional music was provided by Scott Snyder.

 The casting, production, and editing for the voice-acting were managed by Blindlight.
 Actors Edward Norton, Liv Tyler, Tim Roth, Tim Blake Nelson, and William Hurt reprised their respective roles from the film, while the Hulk was voiced by Fred Tatasciore.
 Jon Curry and Michael Gannon respectively voiced Rick Jones and Major Talbot.
 The Enclave leaders are voiced by Courtenay Taylor, Dave Wittenberg, S. Scott Bullock, and Simbi Khali.
 The U-Foes – consisting of Vector/Simon Utrecht, X-Ray, Ironclad, and Vapor – were respectively voiced by Bullock, Keith Ferguson, Mitch Lewis, and Rachael MacFarlane.
 Tony Stark, who may appear to battle the Hulk if his threat level peaks, is voiced by Stephen Stanton.The Incredible Hulk was revealed and demonstrated at the New York Comic Con on April 18, 2008.
 It was shipped to stores in North America on June 5, 2008, while the PC version was released on June 12, the day before the film's opening.
+The game was released in Europe on June 13 for Xbox 360, June 20 for PlayStation 3, June 27 for Windows, July 4 for Wii, and July 11 for PlayStation 2.
+It was also released in Australia for Xbox 360 on June 12, PlayStation 3 on June 26, Wii and Windows on July 3, and for PlayStation 2 on July 17.
 On June 19, free downloadable content was released for the Xbox 360 and PlayStation 3 versions that enables online two-player gameplay.
 Players can choose from five arenas and compete with other players in ranked or unranked matches in which the players must earn points by destroying enemies and opponents.
-The console version was released in Australia on June 26.